diginsight/blog/posts/20241214 - Handling Private Configurations in Public Repositories/index.md

 Keeping our sensitive configurations in a private repo ensures by design:

-- __Isolation__: keep sensitive data out of the public repo by default,<br>
+- __Isolation__: keep sensitive data out of the public repo by default<br>
-- __Version Control__: still track and manage those configs in a secure way,<br><br>
+- __Version Control__: still track and manage those configs in a secure way<br><br>
 This approach works as long as we provide:<br>
 - __Safety__: configs are automatically loaded at application startup, without requiring the developer to manually copy them to the public repository file system clone, that would bring the risk of accidental exposure.
-- __Automation__: configs are automatically injected during builds developments with no manual steps.<br>
+- __Automation__: configs are automatically injected during builds and development with no manual steps.<br>

 ## Step 1 (Safety): merge config files from an external folder, at application startup

-Applications code can be easily instructed during the startup sequence to load configurations from an external folder specified by an `externalConfigurationsFolder` variable.
+Application code can be easily instructed during the startup sequence to load configurations from an external folder specified by an `externalConfigurationsFolder` variable.
 This allows the application to dynamically load configurations from a secure location outside the public repository.
-This enables the application to load configurations from a secure location outside the public repository.

 Example code from `ConfigureAppConfiguration2` in __Diginsight.Components__ component follows this approach:

 - an __'ExternalConfigurationFolder'__ variable is read
-- if existing, the __environment configuration file__ is loaded from that folder instead of the current folder.<br>
+- if it exists, the __environment configuration file__ is loaded from that folder instead of the current folder.<br>

 ```c#
 public static void ConfigureAppConfiguration2(IHostEnvironment environment, IConfigurationBuilder builder, ILoggerFactory loggerFactory, Func<IDictionary<string, string>, bool>? tagsMatch = null)